noiseprotocol/noise_spec/noise.md

  3) The child session's `k` is set to `GETKEY(k, n)` from the parent session.

-Typically session derivation will be called twice after a handshake protocol to provide separate sending and receiving sessions for each party (the initiator using the first session).
+Typically session derivation will be called twice on the handshake session after a handshake protocol to provide separate sending and receiving sessions for each party (the initiator using the first session).

 Derivation may also be used after sending a message to provide forward-secrecy, since the old session key can be deleted and its `k` will be unrecoverable.